 - Compatible with Picatinny or Weaver scope rings

-This mount is designed to allow the rear leaf sight to be removed and the base installed without the need to unsolder anything.
-It uses the rear sight housing so no major modifications need to be made to the rifle.
+This mount allows removal of the rear leaf sight and the base installed without the need to unsolder anything.
+It uses the rear sight housing so it requires no major modifications to the rifle.

 The mount is made from solid 7075 T6 aircraft grade aluminum and they are Type III hardcoat anodized to make them more durable.
 The steel base is blued.